 - Slightest Privilege: Your entity must only have the requisite collection of authorization for performing the actions.
 Further new permissions can be incorporated as per requirement and can be withdrawn if not required.

 - Absolute Mediation: you should have your system to confirm rights to access for all its resources and must not depend on any cached authorization matrix.
-In the case for any given resource, your access level gets revoked, it will not get reflected in the authorization matrix and hence violates the REST security.
+In the case of any given resource, your access level gets revoked; it will not get reflected in the authorization matrix and hence violates the REST security.

 - Acceptable Psychologically: According to this principle, security should not make any system complex or any resource challenging to access.
 In other words, because of strong security postures, it should not harm the UX and UI.